olga-od-ua/MS3repo/README.md

 [ScopePlaneTable.pdf](https://github.com/olga-od-ua/MS3repo/tree/main/assets/images/scope_plane_table)

-This table shows all the websited existing features in the 1st Release column and Features that are still to be implemented in the 2nd and 3rd Release columns.
+This table shows all the website's existing features in the 1st Release column and Features that are still to be implemented in the 2nd and 3rd Release columns.

 **The Structure Plane**

-The website has the nav bar that will feature linear menu elements representing the self-explanatory main sections of the project, namely:
+The website has the Navbar that will feature linear menu elements representing the self-explanatory main sections of the project, namely:
 - Home
 - All Recipes
-- Add a Recipe (for signed in users only)
+- Add a Recipe (for signed-in users only)
 - Manage Age Groups (for Admin only)
-- My Favourites (for signed in users only)
+- My Favourites (for signed-in users only)
 - Register (when no user is signed in)
 - Sign in / Sign out